 Does pet insurance cover surgery for routine wellness care?

-It’s highly unlikely that surgery would be recommended as a routine procedure or for wellness care, and in any case, most standard accident & illness pet insurance plans would not cover any claims related to wellness care.
+It’s highly unlikely that surgery would be recommended as a routine procedure or for wellness care.
+With any surgery, there is always the risk of complication, so veterinarians often won’t recommend surgery unless they feel it’s absolutely necessary.
+In any case, most standard accident & illness pet insurance plans would not cover any claims related to wellness care.

 What treatments besides surgery does pet insurance cover?